jon-heard/obsidian-inline-scripts/README.md

         ![Settings button](readmeMedia/settings.png)

     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
-This opens the Plugin options for
-__Text Expander JS__.
+This opens the Plugin options for __Text Expander JS__.

         ![Plugin options](readmeMedia/pluginOptions.png)
 5. Add a reference to the shortcut-file.
     1. Find the "Shortcut-files" setting.
-It is in plugin options, just beneath "Shortcut Sources" _(see picture below)_.
+It is just beneath "Shortcut Sources" _(see picture below)_.
     2. In the "Shortcut-files" setting, click the "Add file reference" button on the right side.
 This adds an empty textbox to the bottom of the "Shortcut-files" setting.
 The new textbox should show the word "Filename" in grey text. _(see picture below)_
     3. Click on the new textbox and type in the shortcut-file note's address, determined in step 3.
 The textbox will be red until a valid note address is entered. _(see picture below)_
         - Example: `support/tejs/TEJS_state`.